Age ain’t nothing but a number is a quote universally said and made by grown men for the purpose of preying and trying to attract younger girls.

 In conclusion, I think R-Kelly deserves jail time and while serving time, should be checked into the psych ward for treatment.
 I believe throwing him in jail without trying to attend to him medically would definitely not change the person that he is neither will it put his behaviour in check.
 He deserves jail time for child pornography, child molestation, physical abuse and statutory rape as well as psychotherapy.
 He deserves to have his psychiatric disorder treated.

 Let’s remember, not all paedophiles are child molesters like R-Kelly and not all child sexual assault is done by paedophiles.
+I can also be wrong about him being a paedophile seeing as there are different paraphilias, he could be something different.

 Follow us on: